-Step 2: Check the additional requirements for Finland
+Step 2: Check the additional information regarding Finland

 Your documents may need to meet additional requirements in a given country.
-Below you can find out about the requirements for Finland.
+Below you can find out about the additional information regarding Finland.

 Proof of legal residence

-- a recent extract from the population register, in English, stating your nationality.
+- a recent extract from the Finnish population information system, in English, stating your nationality.
 In Finnish this is called a ‘Virkatodistus’, in English an ‘extract from the population information system’.
-If the applicant is under 18, the extract should include the annotation ‘parents + custodians’.
+If the applicant is under 18, the extract should include the annotations ‘parents + custodians’.

 if you also hold the Finnish nationality: a valid Finnish passport or ID card.

-Applicants from Estonia can do this by providing one of the following documents:
+Applicants from Estonia can do this by providing the following document:

 - if you also hold the Estonian nationality: an Estonian passport or ID card.

-You can get an extract for a fee from any Maistraatti (Local Register Office).
-You can also request an extract by emailing firstname.lastname@example.org.
+You can get an extract - for a fee - from any service location from the Digital and Population Data Services Agency (former Maistraatti).
+You can also request an extract by emailing: firstname.lastname@example.org.